decagondev/CSEU2-Graphs-gp/README.md

         i.
 Schedule adjacent vertex to be explored in a *queue*
 3. Mark vertex as explored ( Remove from queue )

+## DFT

+### Synopsis
+Algorithm used to search a graph.
+Explores all possible paths to find one with the smallest weight, *traversing down a branch before traversing accross nodes at the same level as the root node*.
+It never revisits nodes.

+We can use DFT to *search each branch to it's deepest level* before exploring another branch.

+Good to use when solving a problem where you know the *solution is very far from the root*

+### Algorithm
+1. Begin at the starting Vertex (s)
+2. Explore Vertex using a *stack*
+    a.
+If unexplored, adjacent vertex
+        i. explore adjacent vertex
+    b.
+Mark explored once all adjacent vertices have been explored ( remove from a stack )

 ## Implement a Graph